Autodesk InfoWorks WS Pro Features | New Features

 ENHANCED

-The InfoWorks WS Pro Skeletonizer tool is now enhanced with several improvements to reliably reduce complexity while ensuring consistent and accurate hydraulic behaviour.
-In several test models, the improved toolset reduced 90% of the network in a single repeatable round of reduction. (video: 54 secs)
+The InfoWorks WS Pro Skeletonizer tool is now enhanced with several improvements to reliably reduce complexity while ensuring consistent and accurate hydraulic behavior.
+In several test models, the improved toolset reduced 90% of the network in a single repeatable round of reduction. (video: 54 sec.)

 NEW

-Simulation diagnostic information for each run’s engine log file is now available in an easier format to review, sort, map and query.
-The Diagnostic tables summarise snapshot stability, nodes with the greatest imbalance of flow, unstable or unreliable regulator valves, pump and reservoir operation information, and suppressed demands. (video: 1:07 min.)
+Simulation diagnostic information for each run’s engine log file is now available in an easier format to review, sort, map, and query.
+The Diagnostic tables summarize snapshot stability, nodes with the greatest imbalance of flow, unstable or unreliable regulator valves, pump and reservoir operation information, and suppressed demands. (video: 1:07 min.)

 Database cross-version compatibility

-InfoWorks WS Pro supports different versions of the database – enabling backwards compatibility – by toggling on available features and off unsupported functionality.
-When changing the version, you get a warning message that includes the impact of updating a master database. (video: 2:05 mins)
+InfoWorks WS Pro supports different versions of the database—enabling backwards compatibility—by toggling on available features and off unsupported functionality.
+When changing the version, you get a warning message that includes the impact of updating a master database. (video: 2:05 min.)

 NEW